anikfal/postwrf/README.md

 ---
 **NOTE**

-   After downloading, go to the following directory and untar the 'iran_provinces_shapefiles.tar' file: modules/iran_provinces
+   After downloading, go to the directory below, and untar the 'iran_provinces_shapefiles.tar' file:

+   modules/iran_provinces

 ---